carpentries/instructor-training/_extras/guide.md

 Suggested points to make during introductions:
 * This is not a high-stakes test!
 This is a friendly opportunity to give and receive feedback.
 On occasion, we do invite people to return for a second try.
 If we do this, your follow-up email will contain very clear instructions on exactly what we'd like you to change on your next visit.
-This does not mean we don't want you as an instructor, it means we want you to be ready to put your best foot forward in the classroom and we are here to help you do that.
+This does not mean we do not want you as an instructor, it means we want you to be ready to put your best foot forward in the classroom and we are here to help you do that.
 (KW)
 * I will not tell anyone that they have passed or ask anyone to repeat during this session.
 That information will come in the follow up email.
 (KW)
 * The feedback you give sometimes says as much or more about your approach to instruction as the demo itself.
 (KW)